-Fauci to warn U.S. Senate that easing virus restrictions will risk lives: New York Times
+In U.S. Senate testimony, Fauci seen warning against easing coronavirus restrictions

 Congress has already passed trillions of dollars in emergency relief.
 Senate Republicans, some of whom have expressed doubts about the need for more federal aid, were due to meet with Trump at the White House on Tuesday.

-Reporting by Makini Brice and Richard Cowan; Editing by Howard Goller
+Reporting by Makini Brice and Richard Cowan; Editing by Scott Malone and Alistair Bell